 RISK-BASED PREMIUM RATES

 A risk-based pricing system is used that reflects the major risk elements of each transaction.
-Applicants may obtain a non-binding rate indication by referring to the Short-Term ELC & ESS Calculator at Ex-Im Bank's Internet Homepage or by contacting the Business Development Division with specifics of the contemplated transaction.
+Applicants may obtain a non-binding rate indication by referring to the Short-Term ELC & ESS Calculator at EXIM's Internet Homepage or by contacting the Business Development Division with specifics of the contemplated transaction.
 Changing conditions may result in a different rate being finally offered than is initially indicated.
-However, premiums specified by Ex-Im Bank in writing are firm.
+However, premiums specified by EXIM in writing are firm.

 An advance deposit of $2,000 is paid to set-up the policy.
 This deposit is collected upon issuance of the policy.